 An aerostat system was chosen for the second choice in this report.
 Aerostat systems typically provide a lower cost of use per flight hour when compared to fixed wing systems for similar applications.
 However, the initial startup cost is significant.
 The range of price from manufacture to manufacturer varies.
 In comparison, the cost of the Skystar 180 is priced fair within the market.

 The major benefit with this type of system, is the near continuous coverage.
 Depending on weather, this system can remain airborne for 3 days at a time before scheduled maintenance occurs.
 Maintenance turnaround can be achieved in about 20 minutes.
-Weather limits are far better than compared to the other platforms, as this system can withstand 40 knot winds and can continually collect data or provide network coverage in almost all-weather conditions, other than wind limits
+Weather limits are far better than compared to the other platforms, as this system can withstand 40 knot winds and can continually collect data or provide network coverage in almost all-weather conditions, other than wind limits.

 With a payload capacity of almost 40 lbs, it is more than enough to handle the capacity of what is needed for the network.
 They payload capacity would accommodate the network relay, as well as a video sensor to provide both the network and the required network coverage.
 Having multiple payloads could reduce the cost by provided additional services simultaneously.